 Cost Basis & Taxes: The Need-to-Know

-Ultimately, the only reason you need to know the terms “cost basis” and “market value” are for tax-filing purposes.
+Ultimately, the only reason you need to know the terms “cost basis” and “market value” is for tax-filing purposes.

 The process of figuring out taxes based on cost basis gets a little complicated, but the gist is this: